Clayton Patterson: Clayton archive

 Patterson's collection of photography, video, art, press clippings, and books comprise a vast archive of Lower East Side history.
 The collection includes approximately half a million print photos, hundreds of thousands of digital photos, thousands of hours of video tape in multiple formats and numerous artworks by Patterson and Rensaa as well as other New York artists.
 The archive also consists of various ephemera from the streets of New York City including brand stamped glassine heroin bags, protest banners and fliers, graffiti stickers and art.

 In addition to the hours of Tompkins Square Park footage, the video archive contains a large number of interviews, concerts, and street protests (including the ACT UP AIDS protest).
 Patterson's documentation of the NYC hardcore punk scene of the 1980s and early 1990s includes footage of Bad Brains, Murphy's Law, Sick of it All, Reagan Youth, Sheer Terror and G.G.
 Allin.
 His videos interviews with artists Richard Kern, Nick Zedd, Joe Coleman, Annie Sprinkle, H.R.
 Giger, Kembra Pfahler (of the Voluptuous Horror of Karen Black), Ira Cohen, Pyramid Club dancers Phoebe Legere, Dee Finley, folk historian and ethnomusicologist Harry Smith and numerous tattoo artists, colorful characters and NYC community leaders comprise an extensive historical document of the city.

 Captured

 In 2008, Clayton Patterson's life and work were the subject of the documentary film Captured.
 The film was directed by Ben Solomon and Daniel Levin and produced by Jenner Furst.
 Marc Levin was the executive producer.
 The New York electroclash band A.R.E.
 Weapons contributed original music to the film.

-Departure from New York
+Personal life

-In a relatively history-rich report on Patterson, 65 years old as of April 2014, The New York Times Alan Feuer reported the imminent departure of the artist from New York city for the Austrian spa town, Bad Ischl, on the Traun River in the center of the Salzkammergut region of Upper Austria; Patterson is quoted as saying of NYC, that "[t]here's nothing left for me… The energy is gone.
+In April 2014, The New York Times Alan Feuer reported that Patterson was considering leaving New York City for the Austrian spa town of Bad Ischl.
+Patterson is quoted as saying of NYC, that "[t]here's nothing left for me… The energy is gone.
 My community is gone.
 I'm getting out… I didn't really leave the Lower East Side.
 It left me."
-In the same report, Alan Kaufman, a writer and a friend of Patterson, suggested his departure was akin to "Atget quitting Paris".
+Patterson ultimately changed his plans and remained in New York City.